reveation-labs/sharpcode-ai-assist-module/README.md

 ## User Guide
-An overview of the module's features, functionalities, and how users can leverage them within the VirtoCommerce platform.
+An overview of the module's features, functionalities, and how users can leverage them within the VirtoCommerce platform using the Virto AI Assist Module.

 ### Feature : Description Generation
   **Enhance your product listings with SEO-optimized descriptions.
 Generate compelling and unique content to captivate your audience.**